saturn77/egui_mobius/examples/README.md

 These examples remain in the `main` branch and serve as reference implementations for different patterns such as async integration, real-time UI updates, and the message/event system.

+There are several original and older examples in this `deprecated` branch.

 ---

 ## ✅ Highlighted Examples